RabadanLab/ViromeOfManhattan/README.md

 The Pandora pipeline is organized into the following steps:

-1. Removal of host (non-pathogen) reads
+1. Subtraction of reads mapping to human genome
-2. Assembly of remaining reads
+2. De-Novo assembly of remaining reads
-3. Blasting of the assembled contigs
+3. BLAST of assembled contigs
-4. ORF discovery
+4. ORF search in contigs of unknown origin
-5. Generate summary report
+5. Remapping of non-human reads to a microbial meta-genome

 **Usage Examples**